 Can I buy one?

 Currently Australian laws lack the necessary terminology to address self-driving cars.
 However, new driverless cars legislation is set to change that.
-The National Transport Commission’s policy paper Changing driving laws to support driverless cars in Australia a new nation-wide policy for driverless vehicles set to be in place by 2020: Read the policy here
+The National Transport Commission's policy paper, Changing driving laws to support driverless cars in Australia, outlines a new nationwide policy for driverless vehicles set to be in place by 2020.
+Read the policy here

 Currently there are over 700 laws preventing driverless cars from being on the road in Australia.